tlalexandre/HugoMarquisCoaching/README.md

 3. Once logged in, select create a new app.
 4. Select an app name and region.
 5. Select deployment method as connect to github.
 6. Find the desired repo.
-Coolcoders PP4 in this instance.
+Hugo Marquis in this instance.
 7. Enable automatic deploys and select the main branch
 8. In the settings tab select reveal config vars.
 Input the required hidden variables.
 9. Select nodejs and python as the buildpack.